daniel-macrae/HandwritingRecognition-2023/README.md

 4. Find the optimal number of clusters, and use K-means to group the bounding boxes into lines (and sort the lines from left-to-right)
 5. Apply the classifier to each letter
 6. Write the results into a word file

-To run the dssRecognition.py file (with extra arguments):

-**python dssRecognition pathToInputFolderOrImage**

 There's an option to enable/disable saving debugging outputs to the 'debug' folder at the very end, in the "if __name__ == "__main__":" thing